AnonKares/WEASC/README.md

 - A community and international support network for east asian phenotype or mixed east asian people or those that exhibit these genetic phenotype traits

-This includes the identification, extraction, support and eventual recruitment of those with these traits to the group as well as the eastern cultural celebration and confidence encouragement of members with the beauty standard of Korean kpop idols and mixed race west east Asian look
+This includes the identification, extraction, support and eventual recruitment of those with these traits to the group as well as the eastern cultural celebration and confidence, leadership, entrepreneurial hustling, financial wealth management & encouragement of members with the beauty standard of Korean kpop idols and mixed race west east Asian look

 Current targets:
 - 8 white blond or brown or red haired or blue eyed European eastern phenotype people